 Robert Russell Magee - writer/reader/editor

-For the past four years, I have dived into the world of literature, and in doing so discovered an unwavering passion: writing.
+For the past six years, I have fallen into the world of literature, and in doing so discovered an unwavering passion: writing.
 I began in Richmond, Virginia, multitudes of tiny journals slowly closing with the ink still wet on the pages.
 Then, a short story here and there.
-But it was not until I moved to Philadelphia where I dove headfirst into the world of creative writing.
+But it was not until I moved to Pennsylvania where I dove headfirst into the world of creative writing.

 At Montgomery Community College, I took every writing course I could as well as courses in literature, and rapidly I began cultivating my craft.
 I headed the Writers’ Room and joined the staff of the Montgazette, the school newspaper and began quickly putting out articles.
 Because the staff recognized my flare for description, I was assigned to cover reviews.
 In the span of less than a year, I produced over six different articles, reviews ranging from opera and theater performances, to movies and, of course, books.

 In the summer of 2018, a letter of mine titled “This Isn’t a Love Letter, I Swear” was published on the popular Thought Catalog, an online journal and creative writing blog that masses approximately 34 million monthly visitors.
 My letter was a fictional account of a young man writing his sweetheart, meagerly attempting to describe his feelings toward her.